 ISTA 3F compliance testing is for packaged pallets in mixed pallet loads for regional shipments that are 100 pounds or less.
 This standard is a general simulation test for packaged products that are shipped as individual packages from a distribution center to a retail outlet.

 The program has two drop test procedures.
 The unit is dropped at 12 and 30 inches for test block 3.
 For test block 5, the packaged product is dropped at 18 and 24 inches.

 ASTM D5276 evaluates testing loaded boxes, cylindrical containers, and bags/sacks by the free-fall drop method.
 This standard applies to containers that are less than 110lbs.
 The standard also serves as a means to evaluate the container’s ability to protect its contents during the transportation cycle.

 ASTM D5487 covers the general procedures and sustainability of using shock machines to replicate the effects of vertical drops.
 ASTM D5487 applies to shipping containers and the interior packaging materials used to protect their contents from the hazards encountered in handling, transportation, and storage.

 Don’t see the standard you are looking for?
 Please contact us for more information on how we can assist you with your drop test needs.

 Expert Drop Testing Compliance Lab

-Drop and impact testing is just one of the dynamic testing services that our lab is fully equipped to perform.
-Keystone Package Testing has an extensive scope of testing procedures for ASTM, ISTA, Amazon, and other package integrity test types such as acceleration, climatic, and vibration testing.
+Drop and impact testing are just two of the dynamic testing services that our lab is fully equipped to perform.
+Keystone Package Testing has an extensive scope of testing procedures for ASTM, ISTA, Amazon, and other package integrity test types such as accelerated aging, forklift handling, and vibration testing.
 We can also test flexible and rigid packaging of any size.